-Back pain is an epidemic in today society.
-65 million Americans reported that they deal with back pain of some sort.
-To not only cure back pain, but also bulletproof your low back in order to prevent future injury, you need to build up the muscle surrounding your spine.
+Back pain is a common problem in today's society.
+About 65 million Americans reported that they deal with back pain of some sort.
+To help not just treat back pain, but also bulletproof your lower back in order to prevent future injury, you need to build up the muscle surrounding your spine.
 A great exercise to do so is the back extension exercise.
-In this article, I will be diving into how to complete the back extension exercise on both machine and bench and why you need to implement it into your program TODAY!!!
+In this article, I will explain how to properly complete the back extension exercise using a machine and bench and why you should implement it into your program TODAY!!!

 Back Extension Machine - How To: